Robert F. Pollock collection of Norumbega Park

 Biographical Note: Robert F. Pollock

-Robert F. Pollock grew up in Auburndale, Massachusetts and worked at the Norumbega Park amusement grounds as a teenager.
-Years later, he began researching the history of the Park and collecting artifacts, printed material, and photographs associated with it.
-He authored several articles and created two films, Down by the Riverside (1992) and "Return to Norumbega" (unpublished at the time of his death) about the park’s history.
-Robert Pollock died on September 1, 2004.
+Robert Francis Pollock was born on November 6, 1941 in New York, New York, and grew up in Auburndale, Massachusetts.
+Pollock worked at the Norumbega Park amusement grounds as a teenager, and years later, he began researching the history of the Park and collecting artifacts, printed material, and photographs associated with it.
+He authored several articles and created two films, Down by the Riverside (1992) and "Return to Norumbega" (unpublished at the time of his death), about the Park’s history.
+Pollock died on September 1, 2004.

 Sources: